hyperledger/besu/CLI-STYLE-GUIDE.md

 Being proactive means anticipating user needs and guiding them through a process.
 This most often takes the form of solution-oriented warning/error messages.
 Put yourself in the user's shoes and consider what questions you would have every time we are showing feedback or status to them.

 ### 4. Be Informative (to people and machines)
-We seek a balance between providing enough relevant information to help our users develop a solid mental model of how Pantheon works without forcing them to read too much text.
+We seek a balance between providing enough relevant information to help our users develop a solid mental model of how Besu works without forcing them to read too much text.
 In addition, it is important we consider not only the end user of the CLI but to be consistent with formatting and feedback so information is easily interpreted by machines.

 ## User Input & Actions